Retail Pharmacist

 Other diabetic molecular compounds include GLP-1 receptor agonists, DPP-4 inhibitors, and SGLT2 inhibitors.

-Q12.
-What is Shedule H1 Drug and name of some drug
+Q. What is a Schedule H1 drug, and can you name some examples?

 Schedule H1 drugs are a category of prescription drugs in India with stricter regulations due to their potential for misuse or abuse.